-All Principal Investigators who desire to sort cells using the Flow Cytometry Lab will be asked to submit a Sorting Request Form detailing the sample types and biohazard testing specifications which will be used for the project.
-One form can be submitted to encompass an entire project while the related sorting form will be required for each sort appointment.
+All Principle Investigators who desire to sort cells using the Flow Cytometry Lab will be asked to submit a project questionnaire detailing the sample types and biohazard testing specifications which will be used for the project.
+One questionnaire can be submitted to encompass an entire project while the related sorting form will be required for each sort appointment.

 Regulatory standards require that cell sorting laboratories comply with the BSL2 requirements at a minimum.
 As cell sorting is known to create aerosols, many organisms which can normally be safely handled at the BSL2 level require "BSL2 with enhanced precautions" due to the potential creation of aerosols while sorting.
-The Flow Cytometry Lab is able to comply with these standards up to the level of BSL2 with enhanced precautions.
+The Flow Cytometry Labis able to comply with these standards up to the level of

+BSL2 with enhanced precautions.
 The Lab will not sort samples which require BSL3 containment.
 Organisms requiring BSL3 containment include influenza (1918,Avian, H1N1), COVID, Monkey pox, Mycobacterium tuberculosis, Mycobacterium bovis, Neisseria meningitides, Treponema pallidum, measles virus, Coxiella burnetii (Q fever), or any other organism which may be transmitted by aerosols.
+Safety Data Sheets (SDS) on many infectious microorganisms are available at the Health Canada website hppt://www.phac-aspc.gc.ca/lab-bio/res/psds-ftss/index-eng.php